Viva-con-Agua/wp-drops-plugin/README.md

 - It implements the user login of Viva con Agua supporters.
 If the supporter initially arrives on the pool, the user gets redirected to the drops service for login/registration.

-- If the user executes a login, the service ensures the login in the Pool system.
+- If the user executes the login action, the service ensures the login into the Pool system.

 - When there is a registration of a new user in the drops microservice, it pushes the the necessary user data to the pool to provide synchronicity of the user data.

-- After the user updates it's profile in the pool, the plugin pushed the user data to the drops microservice to ensure the synchronicity in reverse
+- After the user updates it's profile in the pool, the plugin pushed the user data to the drops microservice to ensure the synchronicity in reverse.
+Same on deleting an existing user from the pool.

 Install
 =======